harshitdevio/AI-Distributed-File-Orchestrator/README.md

 For the detailed system architecture, execution flow, design decisions, trade-offs, and implementation details, see the project documentation:

 **→ [Architecture Documentation](https://harshitdevio.gitbook.io/ark1/page/ark1)**
+---
+> **Note**
+>
+> This project was built primarily to demonstrate system design and software architecture.
+As a result, it intentionally prioritizes backend architecture, service boundaries, communication patterns, and engineering trade-offs over user interface or user experience.
+>
+> The primary objective of Ark1 is to demonstrate architectural thinking and engineering decisions instead of building a polished end-user application.
+>
+> I am currently working on an alternative implementation of the same application using a different architecture with a different set of constraints and trade-offs to compare design approaches.
+Once completed, it will be linked here.

 ## License